petrobras/3W/resources/introduction_to_ml_applied_to_mts/README.md

-# 3W Dataset Machine Learning Pipeline
+# Introduction to Machine Learning applied to Multivariate Time Series

 ## 🎯 Overview

 This repository contains a comprehensive machine learning pipeline for the **3W Dataset** - a real-world dataset for fault detection in oil wells.
-The pipeline includes data preprocessing, supervised learning, unsupervised learning, and clustering analysis methods.
+The pipeline includes data preprocessing, supervised learning, unsupervised learning, and clustering analysis methods applied to **Multivariate Time Series (MTS)** data.

+**Multivariate Time Series (MTS)** refers to time-ordered data with multiple variables/sensors measured simultaneously over time.
+In the 3W dataset context, this includes multiple sensor readings (pressure, temperature, flow rates, etc.) from oil well operations captured at regular intervals.

 ## ⚠️ **Configuration Disclaimer**